Upper Division General Education

 4000

-Strategic Planning for Government Organizations
+Strategic Planning for Gov't Organizations

 Upper–Division Values (1 course—3 semester credits or 4 quarter credits for transfer students)

 Courses that meet the upper-division values requirement are courses in which students continue to discern and assess the values that underlie various critical positions, articulate their own values with coherence and integrity, and/or endeavor to put their values into practice through participation in efforts to influence the public good.
-Courses that meet the upper-division values requirement would be courses at the 3000- or 4000-level that a) address ethical issues, either related to an academic discipline or profession or in society as a whole, or b) which involve students in civic engagement activities, and does so at a more advanced level than the lower-division General Education courses.
+Courses that meet the upper-division values requirement would be courses at the 3000- or 4000-level that a) address ethical issues, either related to an academic discipline or profession or in society as a whole, or b) which involve students in civic engagement activities, and do so at a more advanced level than the lower-division General Education courses.

 Courses address either of these learning outcomes: